 6. Not Your Sidekick by C.B.
 Lee

-Not Your Sidekick is another light, fluffy and fun read.
-It takes superhero tropes and gives a really refreshing take on a superhero story.
-I love how the superheroes and supervillians storyline is woven into modern, everyday life.
+Not Your Sidekick is light, fluffy and fun.
+It gives a refreshing take on superhero tropes.
+The superhero and villains storyline is woven seamlessly into everyday life.

 Representation: transgender character, bisexual main character, wlw romance